Jerome Hines: Mathematics

 Hines did not accept the theory of transfinite numbers that had been put forward by Georg Cantor.
 As Opera News reported in 1991, he was collaborating with Henry Pollack, formerly of Bell Labs, on "a new look at the philosophy of mathematics".

 Personal life

 Hines was married to the soprano Lucia Evangelista from 1952 until her death from amyotrophic lateral sclerosis in 2000.
 They had four children.

-Hines was a born-again Christian and a member of the Salvation Army.
+He was a born-again Christian and a member of the Salvation Army.
+Hines became a vegetarian in 1972.
+It was later reported that he strayed from his vegetarian diet by eating chicken and fish.

 Death

 A resident of Scotch Plains, New Jersey, Hines died of undisclosed causes in 2003 at age 81 at Mount Sinai Hospital in Manhattan.